dfranx/Colly/README.md

 ```

 #### Adding an object to the World
-To add an object, call `AddObject` function:
+To add an object to the world, call `AddObject` function:
 ```c++
 world.AddObject(id, bounds, colType, userData);
 ```